lhr-solar/DataAcq-Sunlight/Docs/source/Overview/software-overview.rst

 The :term:`RTOS` uses a scheduler to run multiple threads.
 Running these threads creates “pseudo-concurrency”.
 We use `freeRTOS <https://www.freertos.org/>`_

+The RTOS uses a `priority based preemptive scheduler <https://en.wikipedia.org/wiki/Fixed-priority_pre-emptive_scheduling>`_.

+Info about RTOS concepts in can be found in the `freeRTOS documentation page <https://www.freertos.org/implementation/a00002.html>`_

 Tasks
 =====